Kai-Fu/HostingClang/README.md

 I also tried using compiler as the external tools to generate DLL/SO files and dynamically load them.
 But barely does it look attractive since I cannot participate any processes in the compilation and linking process, which means no reflections of data types and no linking to customized symbols.

+To compile this project, you need set system variable "LLVM_SDK"  the LLVM installation path.